Honest breakdown of Looker Embedded Analytics, covering features, embedding options, pricing, performance limits, and when the complexity pays off.

 This flexibility is ideal for teams working in multi-cloud or hybrid environments.

-In short: Looker gives you a lot of power BUT you’ll need the right team to use it well.
+In short: Looker gives you a lot of power, but you’ll need the right team to use it well.

 Looker: Pros and Cons